 How do I find out about specific internships?1.
 Academic departments are a key source of information since faculty has professional ties in their respective fields and many specialized internship announcements go directly to departments.
 Some academic departments require internships, and many offer their own organization or project recommendations.
 Always see the faculty advisor for recommendations and specific details.

-2. Students can also use Seawolf Jobs to search for internships.
+2. Students can also use Seawolf Job-Link to search for internships.
 An internship listing is being developed and will be uploaded shortly.

 3. Students can research organizations which fit their interests and proactively contact them to discuss the possibility of an internship.

 What kind of internship placements are appropriate?Working closely with major advisors will ensure appropriate placement.
 Students must work in settings that are related to their course of study and/or their career goals.
 Credit will be granted for those learning experiences that relate to SSU’s academic programs.
 Job duties should be para-professional in nature as opposed to strictly community service or clerical.